classicfoo/Editor/README.md

 # Editor

-A text editor that created using Winforms and without Visual Studio.
+A text editor Inspired by Notepad++ and Notepad.

-Inspired by Notepad++ and Notepad.
+It was created using Winforms and __without__ Visual Studio.